The reactivity series lists all the elements in order of reactivity from the most to the least reactive:

 Metals and Oxygen

-As before, the unreactive metals will not react with oxygen even when heated; however, metals such as magnesium react with oxygen to produce metal oxides.
+As before, the unreactive metals (like gold) will not react with oxygen even when heated.
+However, metals such as magnesium react with oxygen to produce metal oxides.
 The reaction of magnesium with oxygen is commonly performed in the school lab and produces a very bright, white light with lots of smoke.

 The reaction of magnesium and oxygen is used in fireworks.